 - I bought the slices and tore them into pieces instead of grating cheese from a block.
 My final recipes turned out just as delicious as the others!

-Remember – I eat REAL food.
+My goal is to eat real food.
 Before buying anything prepared, I make sure there aren’t any preservatives or questionable ingredients listed on the labels.

 We budget a certain amount every month, and when the money is used up, I’m done for the month.

-But here’s an insider tip – I like to save a bit in a separate envelope for the last week of the month.
-Just to make sure we can still buy what we might need, if something comes up and we need to make a last-minute trip to the store.
+But here’s an insider tip – I like to save a bit of cash in a separate envelope for the last week of the month.
+This helps me make sure we can still buy what we might need if something comes up and we need to make a last-minute trip to the store.

 Is that “sale item” actually on sale for a good price?